Training & FAQs

 RWA Amendments and Antecedent Liabilities

-An RWA should be amended for cost increases that are attributable to work within the scope of the original RWA or for new scope when added during the period of availability of the customer agency’s funds from the original RWA.
-A new RWA is required for work that is outside the scope of the original RWA when the customer agency’s funds from the original RWA have expired.
+An RWA should be amended for cost increases that are attributable to work within the scope of the original RWA or for new scope when added in the same fiscal year the original RWA was accepted.
+A new RWA is required for work that is outside the scope of the original RWA if we are in a later fiscal year than the one in which the original RWA was accepted.

 Yes, but the RWAs must fall into the specific guidelines and rules outlined by the Stand Alone Option for Furniture Acquisition (SOFA) program.